PINTO0309/onnx2tf/README.md

     within acceptable proximity element by element.
     Returns "Unmatched" if the output of onnx and the output of TF are not within acceptable proximity element by element.
+    If the output of onnx is 1D, it returns "Skipped" and skips the comparison between the output of onnx and that of TF.
+This is because when undefined dimensions are present, a situation often arises where very large index values are compared, causing OutOfMemory.
     Only the output content of the models final output OP is checked.

   -cotof, --check_onnx_tf_outputs_elementwise_close_full
     Returns "Matches" if the output of onnx and the output of TF are within acceptable proximity element by element.
-    The outputs of all OPs, including those other than the final output OP of the model, are checked in order from the beginning, and the check is stopped at the OP where the error becomes large.
+    Check the output of all OPs in sequence from the beginning, including all but the final output OP of the model.
     Returns "Unmatched" if the output of onnx and the output of TF are not within acceptable proximity element by element.
+    If the output of onnx is 1D, it returns "Skipped" and skips the comparison between the output of onnx and that of TF.
+This is because when undefined dimensions are present, a situation often arises where very large index values are compared, causing OutOfMemory.
     It is very time consuming because it performs as many inferences as there are operations.